 1. Mix all of the ingredients except the chicken in a bowl.
 Place the chicken in a ziplock bag; wash your hands and say “Ew!” when you’re done.
 Pour in the marinade and place in the fridge.
 Let marinate overnight.

-2. When you’re ready to eat, heat gas grill on high, then cook chicken, covered, 5 minutes per side.
+2. When you’re ready to eat, heat gas grill on high, then cook chicken with the grill lid closed, 5 minutes per side.

 This is great with any grilled meat or tossed with steamed veggies.

 2 cups loosely packed mint

 2 tablespoons chopped onion

 1/4 teaspoon dried ginger or 1 teaspoon minced fresh